jaimetur/PhotoMigrator/help/3-synology-photos.md

 ## <span style="color:blue">Remove All Albums from Synology Photos:</span>
-- From version 3.0.0 onwards, the Tool has a feature to 'Remove All Albums from Synology Photos'.
+- From: v3.0.0
+- Usage:
-- To run this feature you have to use the flag _'-irAllAlb, --synology-remove-all-albums'_
+  - To run this feature you have to use the flag _'-srAllAlb, --synology-remove-all-albums'_
+- Pre-Requisites:
+  - Cconfigure properly the file 'Config.ini' to include your Synology account credentials.
+- Explanation:
-- If you configure properly the file 'Config.ini' and execute this feature, the Tool will connect automatically to your Synology Photos account and will remove all the Albums found.
+  - The Tool will connect automatically to your Synology Photos account and will remove all the Albums found.
   - Optionally ALL the Assets associated to each Album can be removed If you also include the complementary argument _'-rAlbAss, --remove-albums-assets'_

   > **⚠ IMPORTANT:**
   > This process is irreversible and will clean all the Albums (and optionally also all the assets included) from your Synology Photos account.
 Use it if you are completelly sure of what you are doing.